icodesign/dolphin/README.md

 Dolphin defines an interface for translators to implement, which is responsible for translating source strings into target languages.

+> I'm still working on adding more translators.
+PRs are welcome!

+#### openai

+This is a local translator which uses OpenAI API to translate strings.
+To use this translator, you need to provide the OpenAI API key as an environment variable (`OPENAI_API_KEY`) or pass it to the translator with the `apiKey` option.

 #### api

-The `api` translator is a built-in translator that uses the Dolphin API service to translate strings.
+The `api` translator is a built-in translator that uses the Dolphin API (or compatible) service to translate strings.
 You need to provide the `baseUrl` to the API endpoint.

-> Related code of the API service (using Next.js as an example) can be found in the [api folder](https://github.com/icodesign/dolphin/tree/main/apps/api/).
+> Related spec and code of the API service (using Next.js as an example) can be found in the [api folder](https://github.com/icodesign/dolphin/tree/main/apps/api/).
 >
 > You can deploy the API service to your own server or managed platforms (like Vercel) and change the `baseUrl` to your server address.
 >